Summer Camp 2014

 Campers will have the opportunity to go on a trail ride at the riding stables, in addition to all the regular camp activities: hiking, swimming, canoeing, archery & axe throwing, large group games, outdoor ed.
 They will also enjoy nightly campfires with music and a message, as well as daily Bible studies that address their emerging questions about faith and life.

-For older campers, this session will include overnight camping, a night swim, later campfires, and watching the sunrise over the Arkansas River Valley from Stout's Point.
+For older campers, this session will include overnight camping, a night swim, later campfires, and the Sunrise Regatta on Lake Bailey.
 It also includes the "Godly Man" and "Godly Woman" sessions, where adult leaders engage their campers in frank talk about real issues facing teen-agers in our culture.
 Hiking, night games, canoeing and horseback riding all also part of the session.

 For rising 9th-12th graders and new graduates

 High school students will leave the mountain for more intense adventures -- a river float trip, tent camping and rock climbing.
-They will also search God's Word for answers to life's tough questions.
+The session includes swimming, large-group games, archery and axe-throwing tournaments.
+Campers will also search God's Word for answers to life's tough questions.

-Two sessions, both on weekends, make it more convenient for working parents.
-Family Camp is open to all families but is designed especially for families with children too young to attend regular sessions of camp.
+The two sessions are open to all families, including those with children too young to attend regular sessions of camp.
 The session provides an opportunity for children to enjoy camp with parents and grandparents participating to provide reassurance and help prevent homesickness.
 The session offers a sampling of regular camp activities: singing, swimming, hiking, canoeing, large group games, crafts, Bible study and campfires — with s'mores, of course!
 The activities are geared toward younger children, but entire families, including older siblings, are welcome.
-Families can stay in RVs or tents (Camp Trinity can provide the tents) in our campground or offsite at a reduced cost for the weekend.

 We always thank God for all of you, mentioning you in our prayers.
 1 Thessalonians 1:2